Sickle Cell Disease in Children

 sickle cell disease, there is a 1 in 4 chance that another child will be born with

 sickle cell disease.
-There is also a 1 in 2 chance that a child will be a carrier, like
+There is also a 1 in 2 chance that a child will be a carrier,

 Having a family history of SCD

 increases a child’s risk for the disease.
-SCD mainly affects people whose families came
+SCD mainly affects people whose families

 from Africa, and Hispanics whose families are from the Caribbean.
-But the gene has also
+But the gene has

 been found in people whose families are from the Middle East, India, Latin America, and